gyrusdentatus/nym-mixnode-docker/README.md

 This is an unofficial Docker image created by me with a help of [@snek](https://github.com/snek), so big credits to him!
-This image uses pre-compiled binaries from the official [NYM github repository](https://github.com/nymtech/nym/releases) Feel free to ask me any questions on telegram @hansbricks or in our [community help chat](https://t.me/nymchan_help_chat)
+This image uses pre-compiled binaries from the official [NYM github repository](https://github.com/nymtech/nym/releases) The size of this is only 96 MB, which is quite nice given that it is not a distro-less image.
+Feel free to ask me any questions on telegram @hansbricks or in our [community help chat](https://t.me/nymchan_help_chat)

 ### Prerequisites: